Alderwasley Hall School

 Alderwasley Hall School is a private residential special school.
-The school is for children and young people aged 5 to 20 with High-Functioning ASD (Autism Spectrum Disorder), Asperger's Syndrome, Pathological Demand Avoidance (PDA), and Developmental Language Disorder.
+The school is for children and young people aged 5 to 20 with high-functioning autism spectrum disorder, Asperger syndrome, pathological demand avoidance, and developmental language disorder.
 It is in and named after the village of Alderwasley in the Peak District, close to Wirksworth in Derbyshire, England.

 History

 The earliest owners of the land were the Le Fownes in the thirteenth century.
 No description remains of the original house except the chapel of St Margaret which was rebuilt in the sixteenth century.
 The Lowes owned the estate during the fifteenth century and the house at this time most likely took an 'H' formation.
 Nicholas Hurt of Casterne inherited the estate in 1690 when he married Elizabeth Lowe and the estate was transformed.
 An iron forge was established nearby at Shining Cliff Woods in 1764 and the house was extended in ashlar Millstone Grit sandstone.
 An eighteenth century deercote is a significant feature of the park and recently restored from ruin.
 By 1880 the estate was around 3,500 acres with 200 acres of walled deer park.
 The estate was inherited by Hurt's son, also Francis Hurt who was also High Sheriff.

 The Hurts were responsible for building two other country homes on the estate, being Chase Cliffe and Oakhurst House.
 The estate was broken up in 1920 and the Hurts sold the house in 1930 when they moved to Casterne Hall, Staffordshire.
 The house was sold to a Benedictine Order to be used as a school.
 In 1976 it became a Special School.
 The house was made a Grade II listed building in 1967.